How to Accurately Classify a Log in your SaaS application?

 This is probably the easiest one to grasp.
 TL;DR: log everything that happens on the backend of your SaaS application to a developer logs storage.
 Categorize by the level of importance (or severity), make sure you log the context — and that’s it.
 You should be all set.

 - Scale — High.
-Since you log everything here, you can expect large amounts of logs.
-Consider using one of the standard market solutions for this one: ELK, Logz.io, Coralogix, etc.
+Since you log everything here, you can expect large numbers of logs.
+Consider using one of the standard SaaS logging service solutions for this one: ELK, Logz.io, Coralogix, etc.

 - Retention — Medium.
 You should keep the logs for as long as you would want quick access to them for matters of traceability.
 Developer Logs are usually kept for 3 months and then either moved to cold storage or deleted.